krbnite/krbnite.github.io/_posts/2017-06-21-Tmux-Vim-AWS.md

 ---
 layout: post
-title: Mr. TMux
+title: TMux + Vim + AWS
 ---

-Why the name Mr. TMux?
-Don't know.
-Just came to me first and I had no time to reject it.
-(However, I do have a moment to write about this gripping experience!)

-Anyway, the entire point of this is: TMux is finally useful to me.
+TMux is finally useful to me.

 This is great because TMux has interested me for years.
 But most times I finagled with it, I couldn't really justify using it other than thinking, "This feels important."